-Australia is among a small group of nations where positive attitudes towards school are linked to student success.
-What's going on?
+Australia is among a small group of nations where positive attitudes towards school are linked to student success, writes Shane Green.

 When Professor Jihyun Lee arrived in Australia to teach university students after working in the United States and Singapore for a decade, she was struck by Australian students’ attitudes compared to students in other parts of the world.